-Works are judged by the quality of analysis and storytelling, rigor of newsgathering, inclusion of community voices, and the impact on public understanding or action.
-Winners receive a $10,000 first prize, a $5,000 second prize, and honorable mentions at $1,000.
-They will be notified in April with an awards ceremony and public announcement to follow.
+Works are judged by the quality of analysis and storytelling, rigor of newsgathering, inclusion of community voices and the impact on public understanding or action.
+Winners receive a $10,000 first prize, $5,000 second prize and $1,000 honorable mention prizes.
+They will be notified in April with an awards celebration and public announcement to follow.

 Frequently Asked Questions

 Who can nominate an awards candidate?

 Anyone, living anywhere, can nominate a journalist or a team of journalists.
 That includes people who work in journalism, members of the public, or a person impacted by a news story.
 Self nominations are not accepted.

 A journalist or team of journalists can be nominated for a story or series of related stories (up to three) published or broadcast in 2023 that include original investigative or public service reporting from Miami-Dade, Broward, or Monroe counties.

 Awards include a $10,000 first prize, a $5,000 second prize, and honorable mentions of $1,000.

 Yes.
 All nominations are shared with the journalists behind the story and with the public.

 After I make a nomination, may I edit my submission?

 Yes.
 You may edit your nomination with any updates, changes, or basic corrections throughout the nomination phase.
 Once the review phase begins, applications will close.